The Golden Spike Tower is a private non-profit organizations, offering guests a birds eye view of the World’s Largest Classification Yard.

-The idea of the Golden Spike Tower and Visitor Center was first conceived in the mid-1990s as Union Pacific's viewing platform was falling into disrepair.
+The idea of the Golden Spike Tower and Visitor Center was first conceived in the mid-1990s as Union Pacific’s viewing platform was falling into disrepair.
 Community leaders thought it a good idea to erect a tower that would allow visitors to get a birds-eye view of Bailey Yard.
 The Golden Spike Tower and Visitor Center opened on June 26, 2008.
 Take a ride up the elevator to the 7th floor open air observation deck to experience the sights and sounds of the rail yard, Or the 8th floor for enclosed viewing.

 The Golden Spike Tower and Visitor Center features a courtyard proudly flying the 23 flags representing each state Union Pacific Railroad serves.
-The Memorial Brick Pavilion honors members of our community, employees of Union Pacific and others with commemorative bricks embossed with the name of the person for which the brick was purchased.
+The Brick Pavilion honors members of our community, employees of Union Pacific and others with commemorative bricks embossed with the name of the person for which the brick was purchased.

 On the grounds of the Golden Spike Tower and Visitor Center is a vintage dining car currently being renovated.
 When completed, the car will take you back to the romance of passenger trains with both the look and feel of a real railroad dining car with all the amenities.

-Truly a once in a lifetime experience: The Golden Spike Tower and Visitor Center-more trains than you can keep track of!
+Truly a once in a lifetime experience: The Golden Spike Tower and Visitor Center – more trains than you can keep track of!